uriafranko/planet-earth/README.md

 ## 🚀 Usage

-### Uploading OpenAPI Schemas
+### Uploading OpenAPI / Postman Schemas

 1. Access the Planet Earth web interface at `http://localhost:3000` (or your custom domain)
 2. Navigate to the "Schemas" section
-3. Upload your OpenAPI JSON or YAML files
+3. Upload your OpenAPI / Postman JSON or YAML files
 4. Planet Earth will automatically process and index the schemas

 ### Connecting to an AI IDE